 Public Act 84 of 2015, set the program requirements for local units of government to qualify for receiving the statutory Revenue Sharing payments.
 For fiscal year 2016, the Legislature continued the City, Village, and Township Revenue Sharing (CVTRS) program.
 Each eligible local unit, of which the City of Ithaca is an eligible unit, must meet all of the requirements of Accountability and Transparency in order to receive the full CVTRS payments.

 The following documents fulfill the City of Ithaca's Accountability and Transparency requirements for this program.
-Questions on these documents may be directed to the City Clerk-Treasurer through our Contact Us form.
+Questions on these documents may be directed to the City Treasurer through our Contact Us form.